KlausJackson/Chat-Room/README.md

 - threading
 - socket
 - time
-- requests  (You only need this library if you want to connect between multiple machines) <br>
 How to install: open command prompt and type in `pip install <library name>` <br>

 ## Preview